bencam/linux-server-configuration/README.md

 Delete a virtualenv and all of it's directories (be careful; this can't be undone)

 `dropdb INSERT_NAME_OF_DATABASE`<br>
-Drop (delete) a PostgreSQL database; this is helpful if changes are made to the database_setup.py file; the current database should always be dropped and a new one created
+Drop (delete) a PostgreSQL database; this is helpful if changes are made to the database_setup.py file; the current database should always be dropped and a new one created (run this command while logged in as the `catalog` user)

+`sudo apachectl stop` and `sudo apachectl start'
+Stop and start Apache; stopping Apache breaks the database session, which makes it possible to drop a database

 ## 4. Some potentially useful information while configuring the server